Five things to know: TPC Deere Run

 Behind his three consecutive wins from 2009-11, Stricker finished T5, T10 and T11.
 In 2017, at age 50, he tied for fifth.

-And yet the next Ryder Cup captain could give the past captain a run for his TPC Deere Run money.
+And yet, the former Ryder Cup captain could give the past captain a run for his TPC Deere Run money.

 A native of even closer Cedar Rapids, Iowa, Johnson is virtually a hometown hero at the John Deere Classic.
 In his first seven starts at TPC Deere Run, the two-time major champion was less than heroic, missing three cuts and never finishing higher than a tie for 20th in 2004.